 The mid-market rate is essentially an exchange rate in its simplest form.
-Every day in the world’s foreign exchange markets, traders buy and sell currencies with each other on behalf of large banks and other financial institutions.
-Through this, they establish the supply and demand of each currency, which is represented by two prices; the price to buy a particular currency, and the price to sell it.
+Every day in the world’s foreign exchange markets, traders buy and sell currencies with each other on behalf of banks and money transfer services.
+In doing this, they establish the supply and demand of each currency, which is represented by two prices; the price to buy a particular currency, and the price to sell it.

 These two prices are not the same.
 The buy price will always be slightly lower than the sell price.
-This is to encourage traders to enter the market and begin trading – to provide “liquidity” to the market and make a small profit in the process.
-The mid-market rate is the middle point of these two prices and is the clearest representation of the true exchange rate at any one time.
+This encourages traders to enter the market and begin trading – to creating liquidity and allowing the trader to make a small profit in the process.
+The mid-market rate is the middle point of the two prices and is the clearest representation of the true exchange rate at any one time.

-The mid-market rate is also known by other names, such as the “interbank rate” and “real exchange rate”.
-It effectively represents the price at which banks and other financial institutions (including money transfer services) can acquire currency at.
-The mid-market rate moves up and down as it is affected by market forces for a particular currency, and by understanding what it is and what it represents is useful when acquiring currency yourself.
+The mid-market rate is also known by other names, such as the interbank rate and real exchange rate.
+It effectively represents the price at which banks and other financial institutions can acquire currency from each other.
+As market forces are exerted on a particular currency pairing, its exchange rate will rise and fall accordingly.

 Why does it matter?

 Understanding what the mid-market rate is and what it represents, is useful when you want to send money online.
 If we assume that banks and money transfer services can acquire currency at or close to the mid-market rate, we can use it as a benchmark to calculate the overall cost of a service to you, the customer.

 When you enter into a foreign exchange transaction, currency is sold to you by a service at a higher rate than which it was purchased.
 The margin taken by the service is known as “the spread”.
 Then, in addition to the spread, some services will charge a transaction fee on top – which is typically the fee that is quoted to you.